Amber-Assets-Management/docs/fund_specs/amber-fund-spec.md

 ## Fund strategy & expected results

-Strategy based on few expectations and assumptions:
+Strategy based on a few expectations and assumptions:
 * Bitcoin network adoption.
 * Cryptocurrency market growth.
 * Intrinsic value of Bitcoin will continue to grow due to increasing bitcoin-related businesses and the Bitcoin name as a trademark.
-* Using leverage trading increasing risk disproportionately due to high volatility of Bitcoin
+* Using leverage trading increases risk disproportionately due to the high volatility of Bitcoin

 Taking into account these assumptions it looks rationally to develop a strategy to increase (accumulate) Bitcoin using short-term market inefficiency and volatility.
-The main purpose of this fund is to outperform the simple BTC buy & hold strategy in the long-term.
+The main purpose of this fund is to outperform the simple BTC buy & hold strategy in the long term.
 The strategy of the fund utilizes a non-leveraged weighted rebalancing approach.
 - DeFi used for assets swap: [uniswap.org](https://uniswap.org/)
-- Protocol: [Optimistic rollup](https://www.optimism.io/) (significantly lower fees than on main chain)
+- Protocol: [Optimistic rollup](https://www.optimism.io/) (significantly lower fees than on the main chain)
 - Platform: [dhedge.org](https://www.dhedge.org/)
 - Amber Hedge Fund Directional pool info: [app.dhedge.org/pool/0xcfd380c467da78c1bd03cc63ceb9686081cc59d7](https://app.dhedge.org/pool/0xcfd380c467da78c1bd03cc63ceb9686081cc59d7)

 Expected returns: Bitcoin APY + ~20% (including management fee)
 Expected asset max downfall: ~15% less than BTC downfall.
-Bitcoin can reach almost 90% downfall from ATH during bear markets.
+Bitcoin can reach an almos downfall from ATH during bear markets.
-Recommended asset allocation period - 2 years.
+Recommended asset allocation period: 2 years.
 Allowed investment assets: WBTC, DAI.

 ## Fund fees & policies